Sora (Kingdom Hearts): Critical response

 In their article "Kingdom Hearts III: The IGN Concept", they stated that in order to make his role in a future sequel more entertaining, he would need more development making him "be confident, collected and committed to the tasks at hand".
-Also commenting on his role in a future sequel, GamesRadar stated that having Sora's character older would be necessary to make the story more mature, With the end of Re Mind, GameInformer said Sora's characterization has been poor as he does not really go through a character arc despite appearing in several games to the point he is still a comic relief comparable to Ash Ketchum from Pokémon and thus wanted him to be portrayed like Ichiban Kasuga from Yakuza: Like a Dragon due to their similarities in personalites.
+Also commenting on his role in a future sequel, GamesRadar stated that having Sora's character be older would be necessary to make the story more mature.
+With the end of Re Mind, GameInformer said Sora's characterization has been poor as he does not really go through a character arc despite appearing in several games to the point he is still a comic relief comparable to Ash Ketchum from Pokémon and thus wanted him to be portrayed like Ichiban Kasuga from Yakuza: Like a Dragon due to their similarities in personalites.
 Instead, Riku comes across as a more developed protagonist, but as a result of tragedy which he does not want Sora to undergo.
 Sora's fate in the ending was the subject of analysis due to his apparent death after saving Kairi to the point GameRevolution stated that Kingdom Hearts III did not give the audience the happy ending they expected despite ending Xehanort's arc.

+Sora's design in Kingdom Hearts IV received multiple responses for looking older and more realistic than in previous installments.
+Upon the reveal of the first Kingdom Hearts IV trailer during April 2022, Polygon noted that there were several fans of the character wanting to know the location of Sora's apartment from the world of Quadratum, which is heavily based on Shibuya, Japan.
+This led to the discovery that it was in the Regno Raffine building of Aoyama, Tokyo, which Polygon found wealthy for the idea of Sora living there.
+Sora's new shoes were also shown, and fans had mixed reactions to them and the loss of his original, clown-like shoes.
+GameRant said fans were divided because Sora looked less cartoony something which cosplayers used to pay attention to.
+The revelation of the realistic Sora divided players over his overhaul and wondered whether he will look cartoony again if he appears in other stages.